isaaclhk/Projects/QI projects/medication_cart_kaizen.md

 ```

 ## Reflections
-This is the first project which I've ever completed in R. I am beginning to see how powerful this language can be, and I love how readable and intuitive it can be especially with the help of powerful libraries.
+This is the first project which I've ever completed in R. I am beginning to see how powerful this language can be, and I love how readable and intuitive it is especially with the help of powerful packages like tidyverse.
 Looking forward to more ways I can put my newly attained skills to good use!